sacridini/Awesome-Geospatial/README.md

 * [ArcGIS Earth](http://www.esri.com/software/arcgis-earth) - Display data, sketch placemarks, measure distances and areas, and add annotations at any part of the world
 * [CityEngine](http://www.esri.com/software/cityengine/) - Transform 2D GIS Data into Smart 3D City Models
 * [Google Earth](http://earth.google.com/) - Bringing a earth view for global mapping
+* [Open3D](http://www.open3d.org/) - Open-source library that supports rapid development of software that deals with 3D data.
+The Open3D frontend exposes a set of carefully selected data structures and algorithms in both C++ and Python.
 * [Skyline](http://www.skylineglobe.com/SkylineGlobe/corporate/Default.aspx?) - A glimpse into Skyline's cutting-edge 3D geospatial visualization products, and their potential to transform the way your organization makes decisions, shares information and manages its assets
 * [World Wind](http://worldwind.arc.nasa.gov/java/) -  Providing features for displaying with geographic data